nxp-appcodehub/dm-knx-iot-examples-on-nxp-mcxw71/README.md

 Note: There might be some dependencies that cause conflicts with already installed Python modules.
 However, `blhost` tool is still installed and can be used.

+> **_Note on Windows and WSL:_** Windows Subsystem for Linux doesn't map the connected USB devices automatically.
+As workaround, user needs to use the WSL console for the application build and the Windows command prompt/Power Shell to work with blhost and Jlink that write the required binaries to the boards.

 For debugging purpose, [MCUXpresso IDE](https://www.nxp.com/design/design-center/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE) needs to be installed.